The Crooked Treehouse

 100 minutes

-It's the Loch Ness fucken monster!
-And weird rubber chameleon aliens.
-They are Not Fucking Around.
+It's the Loch Ness monster!
+And weird rubber chameleon aliens!
+They are Not Messing Around.
 Let's wrap this season up with some good old fashion monster fighting and mistaken identity.
-And let's put aside UNIT (the military outfit that showed up seven times this season!) away for awhile.
+And when we're done, let's put aside UNIT (the military outfit that showed up seven times this season!) away for awhile.

 0 Comments

-Doctor Who In Eleven Seasons Of Ten Episodes Apiece, My Dear, Season 1: Mission To The Unknown
+Doctor Who Headcanon, My Dear, Season 1: Mission To The Unknown

 9/26/2017